Don't Mess Up My Tempo

-Don't Mess Up My Tempo (stylized in all caps) is the fifth studio album by South Korean–Chinese boy band Exo.
-It was released on November 2, 2018 by SM Entertainment.
+Don't Mess Up My Tempo (stylized in all caps) is the fifth studio album by South Korean boy band Exo.
+It was released on November 2, 2018, by SM Entertainment.
 Member Lay is featured in the Chinese version of lead track, "Tempo", marking his first appearance with the group since Winter EP, For Life (2016).
 It is available in four versions: Allegro, Moderato, Andante and Vivace, named after types of tempo.
 The album debuted at number one on the Gaon Album Chart.
 The album was repackaged as Love Shot on December 13, 2018.